kanglicheng/code-school/course/readings/dev-seup.md

 This is not required, but feel free to give it a try.
 To install, follow the installation instructions on the [App Academy Chrome Tab Repo][aa-chrome-tab].

 ### Xcode
 Let's start with Xcode.
-First download and install Xcode from the App Store.
+First download and install [Xcode from the App Store][xcode].

 Next, install the command line tools, by running the following from the console.
 ```sh
 $ xcode-select --install
 ```

+To conclude the installation you will need to agree to the Xcode license.
+Start the Xcode app, click "Agree", and allow the installation to finish.
+Then you can go ahead and quit the Xcode app.

 ### Homebrew
 Homebrew is kind of like a low-tech App Store.
 It allows us access to and the ability to install a wide variety of software and command line tools from the console.
 These are distinct from those hosted on the App Store and will need to be managed by Homebrew.